zreese2023/temperature-stabilization-assignment/README.md

 8. **Commit & push**: include source code only (no binaries or build artifacts).
 Make sure `README.md` contains build/run instructions (commands, args, ports).
 9. **Submit**: paste your repository URL into the Canvas submission box.

+:fire: ** A common question about the example code in the previous link is: **The example code seems to solve the assignment.
+What is left to be done?**

+:high_brightness: **The answer**: Please, read the assignment description and the code to identify the missing parts that need to be completed.

 ### If you use the CSE4001 container